bfatemi/easydata/README.md

 ***

 ### Note
 Use all data cleaning tools responsibly.
 Understand your data deeply to ensure any transformations are doing what you think they are doing.
-For example, if you'd like to use the function `ClassMorph` to change all factor columns to numerics (see example below), understand why they are factors in the first place.
+For example, if you'd like to use the function `ClassMorph` to change all factor columns to numerics (see example above), it's important to  understand why they are factors in the first place.